 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

-Many times, without extra steps, some or even a majority of your assets could be distributed against your wishes as outlined in your will.
-Examples are:
+Some (or even a majority) of your assets could be distributed against your wishes as outlined in your will.

-- Regardless of when the account was established (even if it was prior to walking down the aisle AND even if you have a prenuptial), your spouse becomes the sole beneficiary to your 401(k) if you name them as the beneficiary.
-Time to check to see who is the beneficiary of your retirement accounts.
+- Your spouse becomes the sole beneficiary to your 401(k) if you name them as the beneficiary regardless of when the account was established.
+Check to see who is the beneficiary of your retirement accounts.

-- If this is not your intention to leave your money to your spouse, I’d like to be a fly on the wall while you’re having that conversation.
-If that’s truly your desire, generally spouses have to sign an acknowledgment on your 401k account.
+- If it is not your intention to leave your money to your spouse, I’d like to be a fly on the wall while you’re having that conversation.
+Spouses generally sign an acknowledgment on your 401k account.

-- Again, if you’re not married or if your marital status changes, make sure that your beneficiary designation remains current.
+- Again, if you’re not married or if your marital status changes, ensure that your beneficiary designation remains current.